Real Estate Litigation

 In real estate disputes, there often is no middle ground.
 They almost always end up in litigation before a judge.
 You need an attorney who will explore an out-of-court solution but prepare to fight for your rights at trial.

-Scott F. Lewis is an accomplished litigator who has practiced in Hartford County and central Connecticut for 28 years.
+Scott F. Lewis is an accomplished litigator who has practiced in Hartford County and central Connecticut for over 25 years.
 He has extensive experience in complex litigation involving real estate transactions and property disputes.
 Arrange a consultation today to discuss your case and your options.

 The law firm of Lewis, Lewis & Ferraro, L.L.C, has represented homeowners, businesses, landlords, tenants and other property owners or claimants in a wide range of conflicts: